-The journal’s Founding Editor, is L. Daniel Latt, MD, PhD.
+The journal’s editor is David B. Thordarson, MD.
 FAO opened for submissions in July 2016.
 Please click on Submission Guidelines for instructions.

 This journal is a member of the Committee on Publication Ethics (COPE).

 Cover image "Finite element foot" courtesy of University of Arizona and Paragon, 28, inc., created in Solidworks

 Foot & Ankle Orthopaedics, a publication of the American Orthopaedic Foot & Ankle Society® (AOFAS®), is an open access medical journal that emphasizes surgical and medical management as well as basic and clinical research related to foot and ankle problems.
 FAO offers peer-reviewed articles emphasizing surgical and medical management as well as basic and clinical research related to foot and ankle problems.

 |David B. Thordarson, MD||Professor, Division of Orthopedics, Department of Surgery, Cedars-Sinai Medical Center, Los Angeles, CA, USA|

 |Michael S. Aronow, MD||Clinical Professor of Orthopaedic Surgery, UConn School of Medicine; Orthopedic Associates of Hartford, Hartford CT, USA|